-When liberal economics points to the rapid growth of the 'intelligentsia' as a sign of the capitalist mode of production creating its own middle class, it forgets that, the faster this growth occurs, the faster the process of proletarianisation within the new middle class takes place.
+economics When liberal points to the rapid growth of the 'intelligentsia' as a sign of the capitalist mode of production creating its own middle class, it forgets that, the faster this growth occurs, the faster the process of proletarianisation within the new middle class takes place.
 Between the decidedly antiproletarian, capitalist-minded strata of the intelligentsia and those who feel decidedly proletarian, however, there remains a broad stratum that feels neither proletarian nor capitalist, but sees itself as standing above class antagonisms.
 This middle layer of the new middle class shares the ambiguity of its social position with the old petty bourgeoisie.
 It is therefore just as unreliable and fickle towards the proletariat as the latter.
 Today it might rage at capital's greed; tomorrow it will be indignant at the proletariat's bad manners.
 If today it calls on the proletariat to protect its human dignity, tomorrow it will stab it in the back to preserve social peace.

-But two factors distinguish it from the old petty bourgeoisie.
-One is favourable, the other is not.
-Firstly, it differs from it in its broad intellectual horizons and its trained capacity for abstract thought.
+intellectual horizons and its trained capacity for abstract thought.
 It is the stratum of the population that most easily rises above class and social standing, feels idealistically elevated above momentary and special interests, and considers and represents the permanent needs of society as a whole.

 But, on the other hand, it differs from the old petty bourgeoisie in its lack of combativeness.
 Before capital broke its back, the petty bourgeoisie was a highly combative and pugnacious class.
 The strata of the intelligentsia standing between the proletariat and capitalism lack all means of waging a persistent struggle against the ruling classes.
 Weak in numbers, without unified class interests and therefore also without a united organisation, without major possessions, but with the need to live a way of life like that of the capitalist, they can only fight in association with other classes that are themselves wealthy enough to provide them with the means of struggle and existence.
-The middle class of the intelligentsia, intellectual the aristocracy', could therefore be oppositional en masse, as long as the bourgeoisie itself was in opposition; it loses its oppositional combativeness and fighting ability when the latter settles down politically.
+The middle class of the intelligentsia, 'intellectual aristocracy', the could therefore be oppositional en masse, as long as the bourgeoisie itself was in opposition; it loses its oppositional combativeness and fighting ability when the latter settles down politically.
 It becomes squeamish and timid, declares all means of progress, apart from winning the favour of those in power, through persuasion, to be immoral.
 It becomes cowardly and Byzantine.